Sacercode/.github/profile/README.md

 Unless others CMS, web-builders, and no-code tools, EditIDE is meant to visualize whole projects easiers, without hidding the real code within.

-I want every web project's actors to be able to quickly find what they need to work.
+I want every web project's actors to be able to quickly find what they need to work on.

 <!--